nightwatchjs/mentorship/google-summer-of-code/GSoC-2024-Ideas.md

 ### Abstract

-`@nightwatch/mobile-helper` is a tool that allows developers and testers to set up fully functional Android Emulator environment in just a few minutes, without the need to download the complete Android Studio IDE software.
+`@nightwatch/mobile-helper` is a tool that allows developers and testers to set up a fully functional Android Emulator environment in just a few minutes, without the need to download the complete Android Studio IDE software.

-This tool comes in very handy while setting up Android Emulators for end-to-end web or native app testing so that testers can go from nothing to running their first test on an Android Emulator in under 3 minutes.
+This tool comes in very handy while setting up Android Emulators for end-to-end web or native app testing so that the testers can go from nothing to running their first test on an Android Emulator in under 3 minutes.
 Additionally, this tool can also be used by other users for setting up Android Emulator environments.

 __Mentors:__ Priyansh Garg